bordercode/nogales/content/english/blog/The-search-for-new-agricultural-land.md

 in the newly created Province of Manitoba in the Canadian prairie region.
 This pioneer settlement in an area known as the West Reserve, established by Mennonite immigrants from Russia, is recognized as the first permanent agricultural settlement on the fertile open prairie in Western Canada (De Lisle, 1974).

+Mennonite economic motivations represent a controversial, less documented aspect of the Mennonite farmer image and one, arguably with profound implications to understand its diaspora.

+After 48 years of following a closed-colony settlement pattern in the Canadian prairies, the Mennonite community was confronted with two key realities that ultimately led to their migration in 1921.
+On the one hand, the pressure for social integration imposed by a mainly Anglo-Canadian host society, particularly in the provinces of Saskatchewan and Manitoba, and on the other, the need for additional land to further expand their closed-settlement model.